-11.5 Time Allowed for Motions
+11.5.
+Time Allowed for Motions

-The time allowed for consideration of motions submitted under this Rule shall not, without the consent of the Council, exceed 30 minutes.
+The time allowed for consideration of motions submitted under this Rule shall not, without the consent of the Council, exceed 30 minutes although the Mayor, at his or her discretion, may make available for debates on motions, any time not used from the one hour allocation for Questions by Members and Ward Matters under Standing Order 10.
 At the conclusion of the speech being delivered at the expiry of 30 minutes (or such longer period to which the Council has consented) from the commencement of the Council's consideration of the first such motion, the Mayor shall put to the vote, without further discussion, all the questions necessary to dispose of the motion then under debate provided that:

-- 1. if the speech to be concluded is a speech proposing a motion, the Mayor shall allow the motion to be formally seconded (without comment); - 2. if the speech to be concluded is a speech moving an amendment to the motion, the Mayor shall allow the amendment to be formally seconded (without comment) and the mover of the motion to exercise their right of reply; and - 3. otherwise, the Mayor shall allow the mover of the motion to exercise their right of reply
+- 11.5.1. if the speech to be concluded is a speech proposing a motion, the Mayor shall allow the motion to be formally seconded (without comment); - 11.5.2. if the speech to be concluded is a speech moving an amendment to the motion, the Mayor shall allow the amendment to be formally seconded (without comment) and the mover of the motion to exercise their right of reply; and - 11.5.3. otherwise, the Mayor shall allow the mover of the motion to exercise their right of reply.

-Any remaining motions submitted under this Rule shall be deferred to the next ordinary meeting of the Council and shall be dealt with at that meeting in the same order and before any other motions of which notice is given for that meeting
+Any remaining motions submitted under this Rule shall be deferred to the next ordinary meeting of the Council and shall be dealt with at that meeting in the same order and before any other motions of which notice is given for that meeting.